-Following the successful launch of our Marketing and Communications bootcamp series last week, Alice Weightman, CEO of Hanson Search and The Work Crowd chaired the recent webinar, which featured panellists Alexander Clare and Matt Fincham.
+Following the launch of our marketing and communications masterclass series last week with a session on marketing strategy, Alice Weightman, CEO of Hanson Search and The Work Crowd, chaired our second session on PR and reputation management webinar, featuring panellists Alexander Clare and Matt Fincham.

 Alexander Clare is an expert when it comes to representing challenger brands and blue-chip companies.
-His sector experience includes Fin-tech, aviation and enterprise technology.
+His sector experience includes fintech, aviation and enterprise technology.
 A trained journalist, Alexander has a track record of securing press coverage in every major media market.
-He has worked both in-house and for agencies, for the public and private sector and last year was the interim Head of Communications at the Green Party.
+He has worked both in-house and for agencies, in the public and private sector.
+Last year he was the interim Head of Communications at the Green Party.

-Matt Fincham is a media and communications professional with agency and in-house PR expertise, who started his career in the army.
-Specialising in B2B Technology work, including Fintech, regtech, Proptech, cloud, Saas, mobile, blockchain, crypto, agritech and Financial services.
-Matt has worked with a number of brands, sich as Cobalt DL, RSRCHxchange, SETL, Salesforce, HP and more.
+Matt Fincham is a media and communications professional with agency and in-house PR expertise who started his career in the army.
+Specialising in B2B technology, including fintech, regtech, proptech, cloud, SaaS, mobile, blockchain, crypto, agritech and financial services.
+Matt has worked with a number of brands, including Cobalt DL, RSRCHxchange, SETL, Salesforce, HP and more.

 The evolution of the media landscape post-lockdown